 It is not uncommon to hear that an individual becomes a UX designer without a degree.
 Yes, such people exist, and they are bloody good at what they do.
-In the past, The common trend was – go to college to attain a college degree, join an organisation based on that degree, learn that one defined role designated to you, and stick to that till you can retire.
-Fast-forward to the present, things are very different – you need to prove your metal before you can be a part of an organisation – they test your knowledge and skillset based on the profile even for an entry-level position.
+In the past, The common trend was – to go to college to attain a college degree, join an organization based on that degree, learn that one defined role designated to you, and stick to that till you can retire.
+Fast-forward to the present, things are very different – you need to prove your mind before you can be a part of an organization – they test your knowledge and skillset based on the profile even for an entry-level position.

-Innovative organisations are bringing forth new career paths for individuals with multidisciplinary skillset.
-It is an exciting time to learn on-the-job.
-Educational systems are not able to cope up at such demanding times and are lacking behind.
+Innovative organizations are bringing forth new career paths for individuals with multidisciplinary skillset.
+It is an exciting time to learn on the job.
+Educational systems are not able to cope with such demanding times and are lacking behind.
 It is the case for new technology such as User Experience, Data Science, Digital Marketing, Robotics, or even Cyber Security.

 Well, I have spoken to a UX designer without a degree – she is pretty amazing at her job and is doing great.
 I am a UX writer now, but I was not taught to be one, yet here we are!
 I am not going to dispute the fact that a degree in UX design paves a smoother path, provided that you also possess the relevant skills along with the certificate to get a job.

-Every organisation from a startup to a conglomerate has an online presence to promote their products and services.
+Every organization from a startup to a conglomerate has an online presence to promote its products and services.
 But how does one become a UX designer without a degree?
 Is it necessary to have a formal education?
-Let us discuss, shall we?
+Let us discuss this, shall we?

 UX design from scratch

-In my previous blog, I mentioned that UX design is a process that considers every element that shapes an experience.
-UX design a multidisciplinary field as an amalgamation of psychology, information architecture, sociology, visual design, aesthetics and usability.
+What is user experience design, I mentioned that UX design is a process that considers every element that shapes an experience.
+UX design is a multidisciplinary field as an amalgamation of psychology, information architecture, sociology, visual design, aesthetics, and usability.
 User experience, be it good or bad, is not coincidental; it is a direct result of good or bad design!
 That’s why UX design considers every element: be it for an app or a website or a handheld device.

-A deeper dive into the subject will lead you through topics like Design principles, design thinking, user research, UX testing, UI design or even human-centred design.
+A deeper dive into the subject will lead you through topics like Design principles, design thinking test, user research plan, one stop testing, UI design for beginners, or even human-centred design.
 Covering these topics, for a start, will give you a working understanding of UX design from scratch.

-Mastering the UX process is 10 per cent theory and 90 per cent of practice.
+Mastering the ux methodologies is 10 percent theory and 90 percent practice.
 Many available online UX courses are theoretical, making the learning process banal and unpleasant due to lack of practice.

 Look For Mentor(s)